mattheww/gomill/gomill_docs/example_scripts.rst

   A |gtp| engine intended for testing |gtp| controllers.

-  This demonstrates the low-level engine-side |gtp| code (the :mod:`!gtp_engine` module).
+  This demonstrates the low-level engine-side |gtp| code (the :mod:`~!gomill.gtp_engine` module).

 .. script:: gtp_stateful_player

   A |gtp| engine which maintains the board position.

-  This demonstrates the :mod:`!gtp_states` module, which can be used to make a
-  |gtp| engine from a stateless move-generating program, or to add commands
-  like :gtp:`!undo` and :gtp:`!loadsgf` to an engine which doesn't natively support them.
+  This demonstrates the :mod:`~!gomill.gtp_states` module, which can be used to make a |gtp| engine from a stateless move-generating program, or to add commands like :gtp:`!undo` and :gtp:`!loadsgf` to an engine which doesn't natively support them.

 .. script:: kgs_proxy.py